Viola03/fastVTX_fork/README.md

 ```
 python scripts/variables_rapidsim_PART_RECO.py
 ```
 options inside these files will need to be edited to ensure you are pointing to the correct files.
 It is important the correct particles are labelled as `B_plus`, `e_plus` and `e_minus`.
-These scripts load up the weights and transformers used to run the vertex smearing network (the architectures listed in the initialisation of the network must match).
+These scripts load up the weights and transformers used to run the vertex-smearing network (the architectures listed in the initialisation of the network must match).

-### Training the vertext quality network
+### Training the vertex quality network

 On `gpu01` run:
 ```
 python GAN_distances.py
 ```
-there are important paramters to check in the script, such as setting `rd.latent`.
+there are important parameters to check in the script, such as setting `rd.latent`.

-### Testing the vertext quality network
+### Testing the vertex quality network

 On `gpu01` run:
 ```
 python scripts/test_GAN_distances.py
 ```
-the architectures listed in the initialisation of the network must match that used in the training.
+the architectures listed in the initialisation of the network must match those used in the training.

 To debug or understand the workings behind the scenes you can use
 ```